mohankoli/mohan-front-end-developer-course/My-progress/day3.md

 # 🌀 Event Loop — Microtasks vs Macrotasks

 ## **Event Loop**

-JavaScript is single-threaded.
-The **Event Loop** manages async operations by moving callbacks from task queues to the call stack once it’s empty — enabling non-blocking behavior.
+The Event Loop keeps checking the call stack.
+When the call stack is empty, it takes tasks from the callback queue and moves them to the call stack for execution.
+This allows JavaScript to handle async tasks without blocking the main thread.

 ---